The Best Savings Accounts of May 2023

 Some accounts offer the option of an ATM card, including online savings accounts.
 This may sound like a nice perk, but before you opt for one, ask yourself a couple of questions:

-Would easier access result in more spending?
+Would more accessible access result in more spending?

 Are you sacrificing a higher interest rate for the ATM card?

-If so, you might be better off with a conventional checking account for your short-term funds, while finding a high-interest savings account or money market account for your long-term savings.
+If so, you might be better off with a conventional checking account for your short-term funds while finding a high-interest savings account or money market account for your long-term savings.

-Will your liquidity need to apply to all $40,000, or just a portion of it?
+Will your liquidity need to apply to all $40,000 or just a portion of it?

 Depending on your answers, here are some options: